MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started.markdown

-﻿# Walkthrough - Setting up MyGet
+﻿# Walkthrough - Getting Started

 Setting up your own NuGet repository has never been easier.
 MyGet allows you to create your own public or private NuGet feeds in just a few clicks.
 This section will guide you through it.